Describing Functions and Phase Response Curves of Excitable Systems: Event describing functions

-A similar approach applies to heterogeneous ring networks: summing the individual nodal eDFs and finding the unit intersection (Equation~\ref{eq:ring_stability}) predicts possible oscillation periods.
-This method enables constructing rings combining inhibitory and excitatory nodes to achieve a desired total period.
-Moreover, as illustrated in Figure~\ref{fig:df:edf:varpar}, varying parameters offers a means to control and fine-tune the eDF curves, thereby adjusting network dynamics more precisely.\\
+The same approach applies to heterogeneous ring networks: summing the individual eDFs and finding the unit intersection (Equation~\ref{eq:ring_stability}) predicts possible oscillation periods.
+This method enables constructing ring networks that combine inhibitory and excitatory nodes to achieve a desired total period, while parameter variation, as illustrated in Figure~\ref{fig:df:edf}, offers precise control and fine-tuning of the eDF curves to adjust network dynamics.